 HP switches must have a time-window of 0 for the most consistent results.

 - In FortiNAC set up one or more RADIUS servers for authentication.
-See RADIUS for additional information.
+See RADIUS settings for additional information.

 - After the device is added to FortiNAC you must complete the model for the network device in the database.
 See Model configuration.